GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/games/Virtuosos.md

 ---

 ### Technical Details
-In 「Virtuosos」, I took on the role of not only **project manager** but also the **primary developer**, ensuring that every aspect of the game meets the highest standards of quality.
+In 「Virtuosos」, I took on the role of not only the director and project manager, but also the primary developer, ensuring that every aspect of the game meets the highest standards of quality.
 In order to improve maintainability, collaboration, and performance, we implemented modular and structured code in the development of 「Virtuosos」 to lay the foundation for a high-quality and enjoyable gaming experience:

 #### Sound Management
 * Music